The following is a chapter from my upcoming book, Tao of the Passing Big Man, and other essays. Due out if and when we survive this global pandemic.

 There was no weakness to Jordan’s game.
 He was a prolific scorer, a lockdown defender, and an underrated passer.
 He could drive to the basket and smack the ball into the defender’s face after posterizing them, or stop short and loft a floater in the lane, or he could just beat people by shooting over them from long distance.

 Looking at both Lebron and Kobe’s careers, it makes you wonder what would their careers been like had they even played at least one year in college.
 Kobe would’ve played at Duke for Coach K, instead of Del Harris, and Lebron would’ve played for Thad Motta at Ohio State instead of the legendary Paul Silas.
-It seems petty to even speculate how much “better” two of the most elite players of their generations could’ve been, but its necessary to illustrate the gap between those two first ballot HOF players and Michael Jeffrey Jordan.
+It seems petty to even speculate how much “better” two of the most elite players of their generations could’ve been (as I write this, I’m actually realizing that Kobe went to 7 NBA Finals in the span of a decade), but its necessary to illustrate the gap between those two first ballot HOF players and Michael Jeffrey Jordan.

 It is a completely different conversation (for what it is worth, Kobe came pretty damn close) when you are talking about Jordan, and if you weren’t around to see him play in the 90’s then its not easy to understand.
 Statistics won’t tell the whole story about how truly dominant Jordan was and why he is is the elite among the elite.
 I think the biggest difference between Jordan, Kobe and Lebron, is that neither Lebron; nor Kobe had the tutelage of Dean Smith and Jordan did.